-The analytical results for soil samples were compared to cleanup values published in the NYSDEC STARS Memo No. 1, as applicable.
+Soil analytical results were compared to cleanup values published in the NYSDEC STARS Memo No. 1.
 This document, which sets forth the criteria for addressing these types of constituents, states that constituent concentrations in soil should not exceed levels where soil leachate might exceed groundwater standards.
-For fuel- or gasoline-contaminated soil, the policy further states that if the concentrations of volatile hydrocarbons and semivolatile hydrocarbons in the leachate do not exceed the NYS groundwater standards or guidance values, the soil is not considered to impact groundwater quality.
+For fuel- or gasoline-contaminated soil, the policy further states that if the concentrations of volatile hydrocarbons or semi-volatile hydrocarbons in the leachate do not exceed the NYS groundwater standards or guidance values, the soil is not considered to impact groundwater quality.